Skitcatt/paper/paper.md

 # Methodology
 We compared simulations from Castle et al with our measurements.
 Very precise measurements were required (burger patties were viewed under an electron microscope).

+# Results
+Our simulations and measurements indicate that hamburger growth is dominated by pressure from hungry phd students.